All Black Lives Matter

 Jan 2021 - Dec 2021

 In this role, my focus was on lowering barriers for other teams at the company to contribute to Luna.
 For a design system to be successful, it requires buy-in from everyone at the company.
-One way to get this investment is to ensure that anyone can contribute; thus providing everyone a sense of ownership.
+One way to get this investment is to ensure that anyone can contribute, thus giving everyone a sense of ownership.

-One solution to this problem was the creation of Community Contribution Libraries (CCLs).
+Our solution was the creation of Community Contribution Libraries (CCLs).
 The Luna CCL development environment, which implements Storybook, is pleasant to work in.
 It increases developer velocity while reducing frustration.
 Luna CCLs also lower the collaboration barrier between designers and engineers.

 The Luna CCLs were also used to improve and implement better testing standards/practices.
 CCLs were built from the start to lower the effort required for engineers to implement tests and improve test coverage and variety; including real-time and regression testing for accessibility, components, and screens.
 Thereby increasing the confidence in the quality of the products we ship.